vkesarwani2005/Scientific-Calculator/README.md

 - The script utilizes the `tqdm` library to display loading bars for a more interactive experience.
 - Some functions may have specific requirements or limitations regarding input values, such as non-negative integers for factorial calculation.

-## Contributions
-Contributions to this calculator script are welcome.
-Feel free to fork the repository, make improvements, and submit pull requests.

-## License
 This script is available under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use and modify it for your purposes.